apache/drill/_docs/tutorials/learn-drill-with-the-mapr-sandbox/030-lesson-1-learn-about-the-data-set.md

 The clicks.json and clicks.campaign.json files contain metadata as part of the data itself (referred to as “self-describing” data).
-Also note that the data elements are complex, or nested.
+The data elements are complex, or nested.
 The initial queries below do not show how to unpack the nested data, but they show that easy access to the data requires no setup beyond the definition of a workspace.